CBD as a New Type of Food (Novel-Food)

 - consist of materials of mineral origin

-- consist of or have been isolated from plants and plant parts
+- consist of plants and plant parts or have been isolated from them

-- consist of or have been isolated from animals or their parts
+- consist of animals or their parts or have been isolated from them

-- cell and tissue cultures from animals, plants, microorganisms, fungi, or algae
+- cell and tissue cultures of animals, plants, microorganisms, fungi, or algae

-- produced using a new, unusual manufacturing process
+- were produced using a new, non-standard manufacturing process

 - consist of technically manufactured nanomaterials